Doing social good through your business, i.e. being a socially responsible business owner, is FABULOUS.

 No, I haven’t.
 Promise.
 Stick with me for a moment.

 I’ve learned that if I don’t make big, bold statements, then my voice may not be heard.
 And I genuinely believe that what I’m saying is worth hearing.

 Why?
 Because, just like you, I want to help make a difference.
 To help make the world around us better.
 And I want to do it through my business, not just as an individual.
 But even more, I want to inspire thousands of Small Business Owners to do more through their businesses.

 Why In The World Would I Say That Doing Good Is Wasting Your Time?

 I may have left off one small phrase at the end to grab your attention.
-So now that I have it, let me say the complete sentence.
+So now that I have your attention let me say the complete sentence.

 If you aren’t being EFFECTIVE with your Social Responsibility efforts, you are wasting your time AS A VERY BUSY SMALL BUSINESS OWNER.

 Doing good is never a waste of time.
-However, if you are doing it as PART OF YOUR BUSINESS, then it needs to and should CONNECT TO YOUR BUSINESS.
+However, if you are doing it as PART OF YOUR BUSINESS, it needs to and should CONNECT TO YOUR BUSINESS.
 Otherwise, frankly, you have enough to do already.
-You can volunteer, donate, or make other contributions in your personal time.
+You can volunteer, donate, or make other contributions on your own time.